Henry Grey, 3rd Earl Grey: Political career

 Becoming colonial secretary in 1846, he found himself everywhere confronted with arduous problems, which in the main he encountered with success.
 His administration formed an epoch.
-He was the first minister to proclaim that the colonies were to be governed for their own benefit and not for the mother countries; the first systematically to accord them self-government so far as then seemed possible; the first to introduce free trade into their relations with Great Britain and Ireland.
+He was the first minister to proclaim that the colonies were to be governed for their own benefit and not for the mother country's; the first systematically to accord them self-government so far as then seemed possible; the first to introduce free trade into their relations with Great Britain and Ireland.
 The concession by which colonies were allowed to tax imports from the mother-country ad libitum was not his; he protested against it, but was overruled.
 In the West Indies he suppressed, if he could not overcome, discontent; in Ceylon he put down rebellion; in New Zealand he suspended the constitution he had himself accorded, and yielded everything into the hands of Sir George Grey.
 The least successful part of his administration was his treatment of the convict question at the Cape of Good Hope, which seemed an exception to his rule that the colonies were to be governed for their own benefit and in accordance with their own wishes, and subjected him to a humiliating defeat.

-Frustrated that plans for a loan to relieve the Irish famine and fund emigration schemes from the area had failed Grey developed his plans for an alternative currency system to the Bank of England central bank model.
-It became known as a currency board and he set up the first one in cooperation with James Wilson and the Mauritian colonial government in Mauritius.
+Frustrated that plans for a loan to relieve the Irish famine and fund emigration schemes from the area had failed, Grey developed his plans for an alternative currency system to the Bank of England central bank model.
+It became known as a currency board, and he set up the first one in cooperation with James Wilson and the Mauritian colonial government in Mauritius.

+His principal parliamentary appearances were when he moved for a committee on Irish affairs in 1866, and when in 1878 he passionately opposed the policy of the Beaconsfield cabinet in India.
+He nevertheless supported Lord Beaconsfield at the dissolution, regarding William Ewart Gladstone's accession to power with much greater alarm.
+He was a determined opponent of Gladstone's Home rule policy.

+He sponsored an emigration scheme for Irish women to Australia.
+The Earl Grey Scheme operated between 1848 and 1850.
+Under it more than 4000 Irish orphan girls from Irish workhouses were shipped to Australia under an assisted passage scheme, in an effort to solve Australia's gender imbalance at that time and to aid in addressing the Irish famine and poverty.

 In 1848 Grey was elected to the New South Wales Legislative Council representing the City of Melbourne despite never visiting the colony; his seat was declared vacant in 1850 due to his non-attendance.
 This election was a protest against rule from Sydney and in 1850 Grey introduced the Australian Colonies Government Act which separated the district from New South Wales to become the colony of Victoria.